 The effects of a power cut often continue upon restarting.
 When attempting to restart everything, there is often an overload that trips the fuses.
 A sequential restart of equipment should instead be performed.

-Computer equipment is designed to work in specific environments so as to avoid the following incidents:
+Computer equipment is designed to work in specific environments to avoid the following incidents:

 - water or network current supply fault,